MindPlay: Results

 Because MindPlay tends to thwart their efforts to beat a blackjack game, card counters generally avoid casinos which use the system and its competitors, and often circulate news of such installations on various Internet sites.
 Some card counters have tried to make the general public aware of the use of these systems, in an effort to convince others not to patronize the games.
 Indeed, MindPlay has been somewhat slow to spread among American casinos, partly because of the cost (which must be weighed against that of card-counters) and partly because of negative reaction by players.
 On the other hand, there were many problems with the systems and some players were able to exploit them.

 Problems and end of support

-In 2007 Bally stopped supporting MindPlay.
+In 2007 Bally Technologies stopped supporting MindPlay.
 The product was plagued by a host of problems, from the cameras not staying calibrated, to the controller boards malfunctioning.
 These technical problems along with the need for constant software maintenance by Bally staff contributed to the phasing out of this system.